 Vet clinics can be noisy and chaotic places, which can be overwhelming for some pets.
 To make the experience less stressful for your furry friend, try to book your appointments for times when the clinic is less busy.
 This can help them feel calmer and more relaxed.

-Some scents, like lavender, can have a calming effect on pets.
-Consider using a pheromone spray or diffuser before and during your visit to help your pet feel more relaxed.
+Consider using a pet-friendly pheromone spray or diffuser before and during your visit to help your pet feel more relaxed.
 These products mimic natural pheromones that are released by cats and dogs to create a calming environment.

 Bringing a familiar item from home can help your pet feel more secure during the visit.
 Make sure to bring something that has a strong, comforting scent like their favourite toy or blanket.